WDI-SEA/react-development-course-materials/03-Underlying Concepts/03_declarative-imperative.md

   console.log("Declarative way: " + person);
 });
 ```

+<aside class="notes">

+**Talking Points**:

-> Run it!
+- Run it!
 It still lists the people in the room.
 Consider how much less code it took.

-What happened?

-<aside class="notes">

-**Talking Points**:

 - What happened?
 Well, Javascript has a built-in method that loops over arrays for you. `.forEach()` does the same thing that `for` loop you wrote above - except you had to write a lot less.